Cenovus marks year one of its Indigenous Housing Initiative

 As part of the Indigenous Housing Initiative, Cenovus has also launched a 24-week construction and trades readiness program in partnership with Portage College.
 Launched in March of this year, the program will teach home construction and maintenance skills to several members of the participating communities.
 Portage College developed the curriculum to ensure the program can be delivered virtually during the COVID-19 pandemic.
 Cenovus coordinated with the college to ensure every student has proper computer equipment and connectivity to the internet.

-At the end of March 2021, the project had achieved the following milestones:
+At the end of March 2021, the Initiative had achieved the following milestones:

 - Construction and delivery of houses: Many of the communities will be receiving prefabricated houses, from their chosen builders, which they helped construct.
 The homes are built offsite and then delivered, with all on-site completion work conducted by the communities.
 Three communities have received all of their homes built in 2020 and are now in the planning and construction phases for their next round of homes.
 The other three communities will begin procurement and construction of some of their homes after being delayed in 2020 due to COVID-19 restrictions and needing to procure land.